Table of Contents

 There have been some changes to help out mixed-status households, however.
 If you do not have a social security number, you may still be able to receive $600 per individual and $600 per dependent child under the age of 17 as long as they do have Social Security numbers.
-During the first round of stimulus checks, mixed-status households were completely excluded.
+During the first round of stimulus checks, mixed-status households were excluded entirely.

 How Do I Get My Second Stimulus Check?

 Assuming you are eligible for a stimulus check, you do not have to do anything to receive it.
-The IRS will use the information they have on file about you to issue your check.
+Instead, the IRS will use your information on file about you to issue your check.
 This can be sent either through a physical check or direct deposit.